Markohs/ProtectionBanner/readme.md

 ..
 ```

+### Cawler and SEO

+This Middleware *will disable itself if it detects the agent is any crawler or redditbot*, so SEO, Google, and reddit/twitter/opengraph fetches remain unaffected.

+This is the cause of the `jaybizzle/laravel-crawler-detect` dependency.
+I planned to use GEOIP too at some point to be able to disable it on countries where the cookie law might not be important to comply but this is not implemented yet.

 ### Set active environments

 This package will only be active in the environments you specify, by default `stage`, `prod` and `production`, update `config/protectionbanner.php` if necessary: